 How to Decoupage

-Decoupaging or using mod podge is the practically the same thing where you apply a glue like product over fabric, paper, tissue or even paint to create a clear seal of the medium to your object.
+Decoupaging or using a mod podge is practically the same thing where you apply a glue-like product over the fabric, paper, tissue, or even paint to create a clear seal of the medium to your object.
 And your object can be a wide variety of things like glass, paper mache, cardboard, paper, wood or even metal.

 How to Decoupage Plates